wp-graphql/wp-graphql-woocommerce/docs/harmonizing-with-wordpress.md

 ## Conclusion

-With this guide, you should now be able to add a secure checkout button to your WooCommerce cart page using WooGraphQL.
+With this section, you should now be able to add a secure checkout button to your WooCommerce cart page using WooGraphQL.
 Keep in mind that even though we've improved security by setting a client-side session ID and expiration, these measures should be part of a broader security strategy.
 Always ensure to follow best practices to keep your application and user data safe.